-It’s been a year since Paul Manafort led President Donald Trump’s quest for the White House and even longer since he worked for a controversial Ukrainian politician.
+It’s been more than a year since Paul Manafort briefly led President Trump’s quest for the White House and even longer since he worked for a controversial Ukrainian politician.

 What kind of foreign work did Manafort do?

 A GOP operative who worked for former Presidents Ronald Reagan and George H. W. Bush, Manafort reportedly began his work with Republican politics in the 1970s.

 Eventually, Manafort was hired by controversial former Ukrainian President Viktor Yanukovych, a pro-Russia politician who was ousted from power twice.
 After Yanukovych was eventually elected president in 2010, Manafort reportedly stayed on as an adviser and worked with other projects in Eastern Europe, including the Party of Regions political party.

 Manafort also worked for Russian billionaire Oleg Deripaska.
 In 2005, Manafort came up with a plan to influence U.S. politics, business dealings and the media in order to “greatly benefit the Putin Government,” according to the Associated Press.

 Deripaska, 49, is a close Vladimir Putin ally and signed a $10 million annual contract with Manafort in 2006.
 They maintained a business relationship until at least 2009, the Associated Press reported.

 Financial records obtained by the New York Times indicated that Manafort was in debt to pro-Russian interests by up to $17 million prior to joining Trump’s campaign.